 Hyporesponsiveness or failure to maintain a platelet response with Nplate should prompt a search for causative factors, including neutralizing antibodies to Nplate [see ADVERSE REACTIONS].
 To detect antibody formation, submit blood samples to Amgen (1-800-772-6436).
 Amgen will assay these samples for antibodies to Nplate and thrombopoietin (TPO).
 Discontinue Nplate if the platelet count does not increase to a level sufficient to avoid clinically important bleeding after 4 weeks at the highest weekly dose of 10 mcg/kg.

 Obtain CBCs, including platelet counts, weekly during the dose-adjustment phase of Nplate therapy and then monthly following establishment of a stable Nplate dose.
-Obtain CBCs, including platelet counts, weekly for at least 2 weeks following discontinuation of Nplate [see DOSAGE AND ADMINISTRATION].
+Obtain CBCs, including platelet counts, weekly for at least 2 weeks following discontinuation of Nplate [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].

 Patient Counseling Information